eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 it in the wallet using the storeIssuedDocument method.

-The following snippet demonstrates how to create a new document for the mso_mdoc format, using library's default implementation of CreateDocumentSettings.
+The following snippet demonstrates how to create a new document for the mso_mdoc format, using the library's default implementation of CreateDocumentSettings.

 ```kotlin
 try {